ckeditor/ckeditor5/packages/ckeditor5-easy-image/docs/features/easy-image.md

 CKEditor 5 introduces a new way of handling images, with a strong focus on the end–user experience.
 This feature is called [Easy Image](https://ckeditor.com/ckeditor-cloud-services/easy-image/) and its goal is to make the image upload as effortless and intuitive as possible.

 <info-box info>
-	This feature is enabled by default in all builds.
+	Easy Image is part of the commercial [CKEditor Cloud Services](https://ckeditor.com/ckeditor-cloud-services/) offer.
+This feature is enabled by default in all builds for convenience, but the editor will still work properly without activating it.
 </info-box>

 Easy Image is part of the [CKEditor Cloud Services](https://ckeditor.com/ckeditor-cloud-services/) offer.
 It is a <abbr title="Software as a service">SaaS</abbr> product which: